olivsinz/3d-models-marketplace-stack/README.md

 - [ ] List of all registered users

 #### Cash-out requests
-- Approve a cash-out request
+- [ ] Approve a cash-out request
-- Reject a cash-out request
+- [ ] Reject a cash-out request
-- Listing of cash-out requests
+- [ ] Listing of cash-out requests

 ## Database architecture
-To be done after validation of all points in this document
+To be done after validation of all points

 ## Navigation